dkapur17/DJIControlClient/README.md

 * `getCurrentIMUState()`: Returns the current IMU states as `IMUState`.
 Returns `CommandCompleted` in case of an error.

 * `getHeading()`: Returns the current heading from true north in degrees.
 Returns `CommandCompleted` in case of an error.

+* `captureShot()`: Takes a single shot from the drone's camera and returns `CommandCompleted`.

+* `pitchGimbal(angle: float)`: Pitches the gimbal.
+Restricted between 0 and 90 degrees, where 0 is aligned with the heading of the drone and 90 is perpendicularly downwards.
+Returns `CommandCompleted`.

+* `fetchPreviewFromIndex(index: int)`: Returns the Base64 encoded string of the low-res preview of the media item at the given index.
+The media items are sorted from most recent to least recent before indexing.
+Returns `CommandCompleted` in case of an error.